bumpper/Coin-Flip/tauri/SETUP (conflicted).md

-# CoinFlip Setup Guide
+# coinflip Setup Guide

-This guide will help you set up the development environment and build the CoinFlip application.
+This guide will help you set up the development environment and build the coinflip application.

 ## Prerequisites Check